MushroomMaula/fastapi_login/README.md

 def exc_handler(request, exc):
     return RedirectResponse(url='/login')

+# This will be deprecated in the future
+# set your exception when initiating the instance
+# manager = LoginManager(..., custom_exception=NotAuthenticatedException)
 manager.not_authenticated_exception = NotAuthenticatedException
 # You also have to add an exception handler to your app instance
 app.add_exception_handler(NotAuthenticatedException, exc_handler)